 Ryan: You’ve advised big names on their SEO strategy, including eBay, Dell, Amazon, Microsoft, and Fortune 500 companies.
 These are mega-companies!
 How do you maneuver your SEO campaign through these harder jobs?

-ard part about navigating that is that there’s so many departments that deal with these sites that you’ve got to get them all pretty much in one room or on one phone call, and you've gotta outline what they should be doing from an on-page perspective, and you have to give them changes, page by page, template by template.
+Now, the hard part about navigating that is that there’s so many departments that deal with these sites that you’ve got to get them all pretty much in one room or on one phone call, and you've gotta outline what they should be doing from an on-page perspective, and you have to give them changes, page by page, template by template.
 The reason I use the word template is that a lot of times these sites are templatized because they have so many pages.
-But the key is, it’s going to take a lot of time to get these changes made just because of the size of the company.
+But the key is, it’s going to take a long time to get these changes made just because of the size of the company.

-have to let them know; you can’t really do anything, right, because they’re the ones paying you.
-All you can really do is you tell them, hey, you guys are breaking it, and you need to follow it.
+Neil: You have to let them know; you can’t really do anything, right, because they’re the ones paying you.
+All you can really do is you tell them, "hey, you guys are breaking it, and you need to follow it."
 But you've gotta to get them on board, because once you get them on board and they see the traffic increases, they’ll typically go by the standards/guidelines document, but the moment they are not seeing increases, they’re not going to do it.